braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ### Frequency capping by tag

-[Frequency capping rules](#delivery-rules) can be applied to app groups using specific tags you have applied to your campaigns and Canvases, allowing you to essentially base your frequency capping on custom-named groups.
+[Frequency capping rules](#delivery-rules) can be applied to workspaces using specific tags you have applied to your campaigns and Canvases, allowing you to essentially base your frequency capping on custom-named groups.

 With frequency capping by tag, rules can be set on the main and nested tags, so Braze will take into account all tags.
 For example, if you've selected to use the main tag A to frequency cap, we'll also include information in all the nested tags (for example, tags B and C) when determining the limit.